 Instead of using the XML tags for send we use methods from TestNGCitrusTestDesigner class.
-The same message endpoint is referenced within
+The same message endpoint is referenced within the send message action.

 Now that the message sender pattern is clear we can concentrate on how to specify the message content to be sent.
 There are several possibilities for you to define message content in Citrus: